abrasive/shairport/README.md

 What else?
 --------------
 * Better Volume Control — Shairport Sync offers finer control at very top and very bottom of the volume range.
 See http://tangentsoft.net/audio/atten.html for a good discussion of audio "attenuators", upon which volume control in Shairport Sync is modelled.
 See also the diagram of the volume transfer function in the documents folder.
+In addition, Shairport Sync can offer an extended volume control range on devices with a restricted range.
 * Hardware Mute — Shairport Sync will mute properly if the hardware supports it.
 * Fast Response — With hardware volume control, response is instantaneous; otherwise the response time is 0.15 seconds.
 * Non-Interruptible — Shairport Sync sends back a "busy" signal if it's already playing audio from another source, so other sources can't disrupt an existing Shairport Sync session.
 (If a source disappears without warning, the session automatically terminates after two minutes and the device becomes available again.)
-* Metadata — Shairport Sync can be configured to deliver metadata supplied by the source, such as Album Name, Artist Name, Cover Art, etc. through a pipe to a recipient application program — see https://github.com/mikebrady/shairport-sync-metadata-reader for a sample recipient.
+* Metadata — Shairport Sync can deliver metadata supplied by the source, such as Album Name, Artist Name, Cover Art, etc. through a pipe to a recipient application program — see https://github.com/mikebrady/shairport-sync-metadata-reader for a sample recipient.
 Sources that supply metadata include iTunes and the Music app in iOS.
 * Raw Audio — Shairport Sync can deliver raw PCM audio to standard output or to a pipe.
 This output is delivered synchronously with the source after the appropriate latency and is not interpolated or "stuffed" on its way through Shairport Sync.
-* Autotools and Libtool Support — One important difference between Shairport Sync and other versions of Shairport is that the Shairport Sync build process uses GNU autotools and libtool to examine and configure the build environment — very important for cross compilation.
+* Autotools and Libtool Support — the Shairport Sync build process uses GNU `autotools` and `libtool` to examine and configure the build environment — important for portability and for cross compilation.
 Previous versions of Shairport looked at the current system to determine which packages were available, instead of looking at the target system for what packages were available.

 Status
 ------